From Ecological Options Network:

 These are some of the considerations that will be explored in the important up-coming program The High (?)
 Road to a True Smart Grid at San Francisco’s Commonwealth Club on January 28th presented by National Institute for Science, Law and Public Policy.
 The Institute recently published the landmark report “Getting Smarter About the Smart Grid,” authored by energy expert Dr. Timothy Schoechle.

-Here is a preview edition of our upcoming radio interview with Timothy Schoechle and Peter Asmus, which will air Mon.
+We have an upcoming radio interview with Timothy Schoechle and Peter Asmus, which will air Mon.
 Jan.
 27 at 1pm on KWMR-FM’s Post-Carbon Radio.

 Here’s the program info.
 Register here.